 How are supplements regulated?

-In the United States the FDA is the main regulatory body that keeps an eye on supplements and the claims made by supplement firms, but that doesn’t mean the FDA has complete control over the manufacture of supplements.
+In the United States, the FDA is the main regulatory body that keeps an eye on supplements and the claims made by supplement companies.
+However that doesn’t mean the FDA has complete control over the manufacture of supplements.

 The FDA requires: